 A boy and a bear in the dark and dangerous streets of Elizabethan London.

-I’m selling signed copies for £7, which includes postage to a UK address.
+I’m selling signed copies for £9.
 Please email me if you’d like to buy it.

 Why I wrote Bearkeeper

 I’ve written a short article explaining why I wrote Bearkeeper and my research for the book.
 You can read it here.

 “A vivid, unusual portrait of boyhood in Shakespearian England.”

 The Daily Telegraph